A Principled Path to Fitted Distributional Evaluation: Experiment Details

 For TVD, we approximated $\| f(\cdot|\Upsilon_\theta(s_i,a_i)) - f(\cdot|\Psi_\pi(r_i,s_i',\Upsilon_\thetaprev,a_i')) \|_{L_1}$ by using the density ratio as follows,

 We let $B=100$ and $B=50$ for deterministic transition and stochastic transition, respectively, which we will explain in the following subsection (Appendix \ref{sec:Atari_moresimulations}).
 We added a term $\epsilonvariance=1.0$ to the variance $\sigma_j^2(s,a;\theta)$ in PDF-L2, KL, TVD, to prevent explosion of density values, thereby mitigating numerical instability, and used the same value for the tuning parameter of RBF FDE, i.e., $\sigmarbf=1.0$.
-For Hyvarinen, we put $\epsilonvariance=10.0$ since it was more prone to numerical instabilities.
-Even so, we could not run simulations for $M=200$ due to numerical stabilities.
-The good thing about Energy FDE is that it does not require any no tuning parameter, which makes it more user-friendly (and performance was good as well).
+For Hyv\"{a}rinen, we put $\epsilonvariance=10.0$ since it was more prone to numerical instabilities.
+Even so, we could not run simulations for $M=200$ due to numerical instabilities.
+The good thing about Energy FDE is that it does not require any tuning parameter, which makes it more user-friendly (and performance was good as well).